 FREYMANN-WEYR: The band's director, Sarah Cline, says she wants to expose the kids to the African and Cuban roots of the music they play.

-CLINE: One of the things I loved was just all the jam sessions happening in people's homes, you know, homes without windows, so that everyone on the street was just listening.
-Also, we stayed in a hotel, and it looked down on this rooftop, where people were playing music all the time.
+CLINE: One of the things that I loved was, just all the jam sessions happening in people's homes; you know, homes without windows so that everyone on the street was just listening.
+Also, we stayed in a hotel, and it looked down on this rooftop where people were playing music all the time.

 FREYMANN-WEYR: Wong's Washington Elementary School had the first jazz class.
 His enthusiasm led to similar programs throughout the district.
 And by the mid 1970s, the Berkeley High School Jazz Ensemble was poised to produce some national talent.